 58 Commonwealth was designed by Snell and Gregerson, architects, and built ca. 1866, one of four contiguous homes (54-56-58-60 Commonwealth) built at the same time in a Georgian Revival style, with bow fronts and balustraded parapets above the main cornice.
 54 Commonwealth was demolished in 1936 and 56 Commonwealth was demolished in 1930.

 58 Commonwealth was built for banker and broker Henry Sayles.
 At about the same time, his mother, Maria (Francoeur) Sayles, the widow of Willard Sayles, had 56 Commonwealth built as her home, and his brother-in-law and sister, Dr. John Cauldwell Sharp and Helen (Sayles) Sharp, had their home built at 54 Commonwealth.
+In 1869, his brother-in-law and sister, John Reed Brewer and Caroline Francoeur (Sayles) Brewer, built 72 Commonwealth as their home, and in 1870, his sister-in-law, Jane Hereford (Hallett) Sayles, the widow of Francis Willard Sayles, built 74 Commonwealth as her home.

 Henry Sayles purchased the land for 58 Commonwealth from the Commonwealth of Massachusetts in two transactions, a lot with a 28 foot frontage on December 12, 1865, and a lot with a 24 foot frontage on January 4, 1866.
 He sold the western 22 feet (where 60 Commonwealth would be built) and retained a lot with a frontage of 30 feet for 58 Commonwealth.